L.M. Reid is an Irish writer who has published many articles in magazines and online.

-I show you how to paint your garden shed with a mixture of some great paint ideas and a few bits.
-Great ideas and tips with step-by-step instructions.
+Learn how to paint your garden shed with a mixture of some great paint ideas and a few bits.
+With step-by-step instructions and my own photos.
 I wanted my shed to be fun and bright.
 I always liked the beach huts I saw on some beaches.
 So I decided to create the nautical look for my shed.

 - Hard bristle brush